dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/access-control-overview.md

 These permission sets are available for assignment to groups and control the ability for users in these groups to take specific actions in the dbt Cloud application.

-In the following example, the _Admins_ group is configured with the **Account Admin** permission set on _All Projects_ and the **Job Admin** permission set on the _Internal Analytics_ project.
+In the following example, the _dbt Cloud Owners_ group is configured with the **Account Admin** permission set on _All Projects_ and the **Job Admin** permission set on the _Internal Analytics_ project.